 Being on a low-carb or keto diet doesn’t mean you have to entirely give up things you love, like pizza.
 In fact, all of the toppings you love to eat on pizza are perfectly acceptable on a low-carb diet.

 So why not eat the toppings and skip the crust?

 When I first started on a low-carb diet, I was looking for different types of crust to use for pizza.
-I made a few alternatives, like mozzarella crust, which I really liked, but I wanted to give it a try without the crust.
+I made a few alternatives, like Fathead crust, which I really liked, but I wanted to give it a try without the crust.

 This recipe is so easy to make because all you do is combine all the toppings from your typical supreme pizza in a casserole dish, mix it all up, and bake it for 25 minutes.

 You can mix and match the ingredients you use, based on what you like, or what you have on hand.
 Additional toppings you can include:

 - Pineapple (in moderation – it adds more carbs)

 - ….whatever you want, it’s your pizza!

 We eat this casserole all the time.
 It’s one of our all-time favorite low-carb meals.
 Once you try it, you’ll see why.
 It’s so flavorful.
 And it fulfills the craving for pizza, even without the crust.

 Is Supreme Pizza Casserole Low-Carb?